k-isaacs/TOR-Browser-Threat-Hunt/README.md

 <h3>2.
 Reviewed <code>DeviceProcessEvents</code> for tor installer execution</h3>
 <p>
 The <code>DeviceProcessEvents</code> table was reviewed for a ProcessCommandLine containing <code>tor-browser-windows-x86_64-portable-15.0.9.exe</code>.
 The results show the installer was executed from the Downloads folder on device ki-stigs.
 At 2026-04-09T01:30:50.8034689Z, a ProcessCreated event shows labuser ran
 <code>tor-browser-windows-x86_64-portable-15.0.9.exe</code>, and the command line
 included the <code>/S</code> switch, indicating the installer was executed silently.
+The result set also shows another process creation event for the same file, supporting that the tor package was actively run and not only present on disk.
 </p>

 <p><strong>Query used to locate events:</strong></p>